 Bokashi bins are used to process kitchen waste, including meat, fish, dairy products and cooked food, into a useful garden soil conditioner.
-The system uses a bran mixture infused with micro-organisms which is combined with the organic waste materials in a sealed container, and the contents are then fermented anaerobically.
-(See also my page on Bokashi)
+The system uses a bran mixture infused with micro-organisms which is combined with the organic waste materials in a sealed container.
+The contents are then fermented anaerobically.
+(See our post on Bokashi composting for more details)

 The easiest way to begin bokashi composting is to buy a pair of purpose-made bins.
-These are usually made from recycled plastic and work really well (to buy see Blackwall Twin Pack Bokashi Bins) but home-made systems can work too.
+These are usually made from recycled plastic and work really well, but home-made systems can work too.
 Catering size food containers are ideal and may be available at recycling centres, or suitable bins and taps can be purchased from home-brew supplies shops and home improvement stores.

 An alternative version uses two tightly nesting buckets.
 Drill 20 to 30 small holes in the base of the inside bucket so liquid can drain through into the bottom bucket.
 Place a tight-fitting lid on the top bucket.
-This system has no tap, but the top bucket can be lifted off and any liquid that has collected in the bottom bucket can be poured off into a separate container.
-Here is a practical demonstration on YouTube.
+This system has no tap, but the top bucket can be lifted off and any liquid collected in the bottom bucket can be poured off into a separate container.